|Be sure to also visit our extensive Amtrak Travel Tips which are applicable to travel on all Amtrak trains.|

 Amtrak's Auto Train is a one-of-a-kind service in the U.S., enabling travelers to take along their car, small van, or motorcycle when they travel along the east coast.
 Passengers ride in either wide coach seats or private first-class sleeping compartments while their vehicles are safely carried in enclosed auto carriers.
 Originally a private venture, the Auto Train is now operated by Amtrak, the Federally chartered corporation that operates interstate passenger trains in the United States.

-The author of these "Auto Train Hints" is not associated with Amtrak or the Auto Train, other than as an interested passenger.
+The author of these "Auto Train Hints" is not associated with Amtrak or the Auto Train, other than as an occasional passenger.
 The material contained herein is not an official publication of the National Railroad Passenger Corporation (Amtrak).
-I hope that these hints will be of help to fellow travelers who are considering a trip on the Auto Train.
+It is hoped that these hints will be of help to fellow travelers who are considering a trip on the Auto Train.

 The Auto Train operates every day of the year non-stop between Lorton, Virginia and Sanford, Florida.
 THIS IS ITS ONLY ROUTE.
 All passengers must have a car, van or motorcycle with them.
 Auto Train can also handle trailers, travel trailers, boat trailers with boats, and trailers that handle jet skis and motorcycles, with conditions.
 Contact Amtrak for details at the special Auto Train toll free number 1-877-SKIP-I-95 (1-877-754-7495) or the normal Amtrak number, 1-800-USA-RAIL (1-800-872-7245).